szab100/memo/java-collections-implementations.md

 ####Queue Implementations

+There are 2 general-purpose `Queue` implementations:

 - **LinkedList**: provides first in, first out (FIFO) queue operations
 - **PriorityQueue**:
 	- based on the heap data structure
-	- orders elements according to the order specified at construction time (natural ordering or an explicit Comparator)
+	- orders elements according to the order specified at construction time (natural ordering or an explicit `Comparator`)
+	- the *head* of the queue is the least element with respect to the specified ordering
+	- `iterator` is not guaranteed to traverse the elements of the `PriorityQueue` in any particular order.
+For ordered traversal, use `Arrays.sort(pq.toArray())`.

+---

+####Deque Implementations

+There are 2 general-purpose `Deque` implementations:

+- **LinkedList**:
+	- more flexible
+	- implements all optional `List` operations
+	- `null` elements are allowed
+	- consumes more memory
+	- not ideal to iterate
+- **ArrayDeque**:
+	- the resizable array implementation
+	- more efficient than the `LinkedList` for add and remove operation at both ends
+	- to iterate use:
+		- the `foreach` loop
-	- characterized by the remove the maximum and insert operations
+		- the `Iterator` (for the forward traversal)